DaveGee/prep-pal/PROJECT.md

 ## Misc

 - [x] Multi-language (FR, DE, EN)
-- [] better error display management
+- [ ] better error display management
-- [] Add a profile ID (prepare for login)
+- [ ] Add a profile ID (prepare for login)
-- [] Complete redesign
+- [ ] Complete redesign
-- [] Distribution
+- [ ] Distribution
-    - [] rename repo
+    - [x] rename repo
-    - [] use electron-builder to build and publish artefacts on Gitlhub (separate repo for now?)
+    - [x] use electron-builder to build and publish artefacts on Gitlhub (separate repo for now?)
-    - [] have it as a runner on gihub.
+    - [x] have it as a runner on gihub.
 Simple process: main goes to netlify, release tags create distributables
-    - [] document process: version inc + deploy
+    - [x] document process: version inc + deploy
-    - [] later: sign code to have auto-updates?
+    - [ ] Sign code to have auto-updates?
+- [ ] Logo for the app, and better branding

 ## Later

+### Misc

+- [ ] Country specific calculator?
+- [ ] Blog / news / events / how tos (partnerships?)

 ### Mobile app

-- [] Very simple mobile app? https://capacitorjs.com/
+- [ ] Very simple mobile app? https://capacitorjs.com/
-- [] QR Code to get shopping list on Mobile
+- [ ] QR Code to get shopping list on Mobile
-- [] QR code to be able to manage stock on mobile
+- [ ] QR code to be able to manage stock on mobile

 ### Cloud only, once identified

-- [] Notifications (mobile?
+- [ ] Notifications
+    - [ ] Notification center in the interface
+    - [ ] Mobile?
 SMS?
-Email?) -> check stock and expiry
+Email? -> check stock and expiry and warn
-- [] Social recommendation: what other are buying for default categories (require unique ID of categories)
+- [ ] Social recommendation: what other are buying for default categories (require unique ID of categories)
+- [ ] One click supply for specific items? (drop shipping API?)